Security and levy

 Do not include titles or project names on the guarantee.

-You will also need to provide proof the guarantee has been signed by an authorised officer of the financial institution and that they have authority to issue the type, form and amount of security.
+You must also provide proof the guarantee has been signed by an authorised officer of the financial institution and that they have authority to issue the type, form and amount of security.

 All payments must quote the authorisation reference number provided by the department to make sure the payment is recorded against your authorisation.